 What is Helicopter Sunday?

-But what is Helicopter Sunday, and why the name?
-If you don’t follow Scottish football, you’re maybe unaware of the dramatic events that unfolded that day in 2005…
+What is Helicopter Sunday, and why the name?
+If you don’t follow Scottish football, you’re maybe unaware of the dramatic events that unfolded on that Sunday in 2005

 The Legend of Helicopter Sunday